-H. Articulation:
+G. Articulation:

 Does the Course Guide describe any articulation agreements relating to this course that have been made or are anticipated?
 What articulation benefits can a student expect after completing this course?
 Is the course currently on the articulation list for transfer to UOG?
-Does the course articulate with GDOE or GCC satellite courses?
+Does the course articulate with GDOE or GCC secondary courses?
 Does it articulate with other GCC programs or courses?
-Is there A Dual Credit Articulated Program of Study (DCAPS) Agreement?
+If this is a secondary program with a DCAPS agreement, is this mentioned?

-I. Target population:
+H. Target population: